Windows 11 21H2? Automatic update coming to version 22H2

 Microsoft he says:

-The change will affect all devices running Windows 11 Home and Pro editions, and updates will be installed on older Windows 11 systems first.
+The change will affect all devices running Windows 11 Home and Pro editions, and the they will be installed first on older Windows 11 systems.

 Automatic updates to the latest version of Windows 11 will help customers "stay protected and productive," according to Microsoft.

-Windows 21 version 2H11 will be supported by Microsoft until October 10, 2023, while the last version of the operating system, Windows 11 22H2, will be supported until October 8, 2024.
-The end of This means that Microsoft will no longer release security updates.
+Windows 21 version 2H11 will be supported by Microsoft until October 10, 2023, while the latest version of the operating system, , will be supported until October 8, 2024.
+The end of support means that Microsoft will no longer release security updates.

-The Business editions and of Windows are of course supported for longer.
+Business and Enterprise editions of Windows are of course supported for longer.

 Enterprise customers and Windows 11 administrators who do not yet want their system updated to version 22H2 can block the update for now.

-Prethe like the InControl they will help you stay on the version you want.
+Programs like InControl they will help you stay on the version you want.

 Written by giorgos